 |

-In 2022, the development of the local labor market remained unsatisfactory, ranking Silistra in the second lowest place (only before Montana).
-The share of the working-age population has dropped to 55.6%, against 58.5% in the country.
-Economic activity is declining and is the second lowest in the country, with a rate of 64.0% (compared to 73.6% in the country).
-This decrease has been accompanied by a parallel rise in both employment and unemployment.
-The employment rate reaches 56.3%, against the national average of 70.4.
-Unemployment is up to 10.4%, which is double the national average.
+In 2023, the development of the local labor market again remained unsatisfactory, ranking Silistra in the second lowest place (only above Montana).
+The share of the working-age population has dropped to 55.3%, against 58.5% in the country.
+There has been a parallel rise in both employment and unemployment.
+The employment rate has reached 63.6%, against the national average of 76.2%.
+For its part, the unemployment rate is up to 10.7%, compared to 5.3% nationwide.
 The educational structure of the workforce continues to be a major challenge facing the labor market.
-In 2022, the share of the population aged 25-64 with primary or lower education decreased to 26.5% of the workforce, compared to 16.0% nationwide, while the share of those with a university degree went down to 21.6%, versus 29.8% countrywide.
-Population ageing is another negative factor for the local labor market.
+In 2023, the share of the population aged 25–64 with primary or lower education was 27%, compared to 15% nationwide, while the share of those with a university degree went down to 20%, versus 31% countrywide.

 Unemployment rate of the population aged 15-64 (annual average) (2023) |